 The following table sets forth information regarding the severance payments and the change in control payments that could have been made to our NEOs had they experienced a termination of employment or a change in control as of December 31, 2019.
 The fair market value of a share of our common stock on December 31, 2019 was \$59.09.
-The table only includes information for employment termination and change in control events that trigger vesting or severance- related payments, and assumes that each NEO will take all action necessary to receive the maximum available benefit, such as execution of a release of claims.
+The table only includes information for employment termination and change in control events that trigger vesting or severance-related payments, and assumes that each NEO will take all action necessary to receive the maximum available benefit, such as execution of a release of claims.
 Any amounts payable to the NEOs in the event of a change in control of the Company may be subject to reduction under Code Sections 280G and 4999.
-The amounts below are estimates of the incremental amounts that could be received upon a change in control or termination of employment; and the actual amount could be determined only at the time of any actual change in control or termination of employment.
+The amounts below are estimates of the incremental amounts that could be received upon a change in control or termination of employment; and the actual amount could be determined only at the time of any actual change in control or termination or termination of employment.

-NAME CASH AND COBRA (\$) ^{1,2} EQUITY (\$) 3

-William B. Cyr

-Termination due to permanent disability 33,381

-Involuntary termination 4 2,362,500 20,705,940

-Change in control 30,537,500

-Involuntary termination after change in control

-Scott Morris

-Termination due to permanent disability 442,254

-Involuntary termination 4 753,454 8,039,333

-Change in control 10,512,811

-Involuntary termination after change in control 1,285,830

-Richard Kassar

-Termination due to permanent disability 334,754

-Involuntary termination 4 527,723 3,727,712

-Change in control - 4,915,987

-Involuntary termination after change in control - 303,592

-Stephen L. Weise

-Termination due to permanent disability 304,754

-Involuntary termination 4 444,309 2,448,529

-Change in control 3,227,327

-Involuntary termination after change in control 473,765

-Cathal Walsh

-Termination due to permanent disability 299,754 5

-Involuntary termination 4 419,703 5

-Change in control - 1,520,400

-Involuntary termination after change in control 943,465
+TABLE OF CONTENTS Name Cash and COBRA (\$) (1)(2) Equity (\$) (3) William B. Cyr Termination due to permanent disability 33,381 Involuntary termination (4) 2,362,500 20,705,940 Change in control 30,537,500 Involuntary termination after change in control Scott Morris Termination due to permanent disability 442,254 Involuntary termination (4) 753,454 8,039,333 Change in control 10,512,811 Involuntary termination after change in control 1,285,830 Richard Kassar Termination due to permanent disability 334,754 Involuntary termination (4) 527,723 3,727,712 Change in control 4,915,987 Involuntary termination after change in control 303,592 Stephen L. Weise Termination due to permanent disability 304,754 Involuntary termination (4) 444,309 2,448,529 Change in control 3,227,327 Involuntary termination after change in control 473,765 Cathal Walsh Termination due to permanent disability 299,754(5) Involuntary termination (4) 419,703(5) Change in control 1,520,400 Involuntary termination after change in control 943,465

-- 1 If an NEO's employment is terminated by us without cause, or due to the NEO's permanent disability, or due to the NEO's resignation with good reason, the NEO will be entitled to the cash severance benefits set forth in the NEO's employment agreement described in the CD&A above under "Employment Agreements with NEOs." - 2 Assumes that (i) a qualifying termination occurs on December 31, 2019 and (ii) any bonus is earned at 100% of target. - 3 See "Outstanding Equity Awards at Fiscal Year-End" above for an overview of the termination and change in control vesting terms of unvested options and stock awards as of December 31, 2019.
-Assumes any outstanding performance measures are 100% achieved. - 4 An "involuntary termination" means a termination by the Company without cause or by the NEO for good reason. - 5 Does not include \$62,727 in expat adjustment.
+(1) If an NEO's employment is terminated by us without cause, or due to the NEO's permanent disability, or due to the NEO's resignation with good reason, the NEO will be entitled to the cash severance benefits set forth in the NEO's employment agreement described in the CD&A above under "Employment Agreements with NEOs."

+(2) Assumes that (i) a qualifying termination occurs on December 31, 2019 and (ii) any bonus is earned at 100% of target.

+(3) See "Outstanding Equity Awards at Fiscal Year-End" above for an overview of the termination and change in control vesting terms of unvested options and stock awards as of December 31, 2019.
+Assumes any outstanding performance measures are 100% achieved.

+(4) An "involuntary termination" means a termination by the Company without cause or by the NEO for good reason.

+(5) Does not include \$62,727 in expat adjustment.